MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_pci_express_root_control_register.md

 A USHORT representation of the contents of the PCI_EXPRESS_ROOT_CONTROL_REGISTER structure.

-#### - PMEInterruptEnable
+#### - CorrectableSerrEnable

-A single bit that indicates that interrupts are enabled for power management events.
+A single bit that indicates that a system error should be generated if a correctable error is reported by any of the devices in the hierarchy that are associated with this root port or by the root port itself.

 #### - NonFatalSerrEnable